Code-Wizard925/webclones001/README.md

-# projects
+# webclones001
-created to be embedded in portfolio
+This is a sample of portfolio site clone
+ No additional pages.